Styrofoam and Polystyrene are amongst my favourite landscape construction materials.

 Cheap, easy and quick to work with Polystyrene foam, and its close relative Styrofoam, are great for creating hills, tunnels and cliffs and even buildings (in larger scales).

-Their light weight also makes an ideal material for small layouts in restricted spaces, such as a spare room, where you do not need or be able to erect permanent woodwork and supporting structures needed for heavier materials.
+It’s light weight also makes an ideal material for small layouts in restricted spaces, such as a spare room or shed based model railway, where you do not need or be able to erect permanent woodwork and supporting structures needed for heavier materials.

 It’s undoubtedly these reasons that it’s such a popular material for modellers but also one that creates more than its fair share of questions as to how to work with it.

-Here then are the top tips I’ve picked up from my experience in working with it plus those from some of the best modellers in the field.
+Here then are the top tips I’ve picked up from my experience when working with it plus those from some of the best modellers in the field.

 - Apply the glue to both surfaces being glued and rub the sheets together to force out air bubbles and ensure an even coating.